The 50 best restaurants in London

 Wandsworth - 2 Bellevue Road, Wandsworth Common, London SW17 7EG

-Chez Bruce nears its 30th bithday and this longstanding restaurant is top of many a restaurant critic's all-time favourites list.
-Co-owner Bruce Poole and his head chef Matt Christmas set out their stall thus: "We are not particularly into gadgets and tricks in the kitchen and there are doubtless some who view our food as slightly old fashioned in this regard.
+Chez Bruce has celebrated its 30th birthday, and this longstanding restaurant is still top of many a restaurant critic's all-time favourites list.
+Co-owner Bruce Poole and his head chef Matt Christmas set out their stall thus: "We are not particularly into gadgets and tricks in the kitchen and there are doubtless some who view our food as slightly old-fashioned in this regard.
 We take this as a compliment!"
-Back when Marina O'Loughlin was at the Guardian she declared her meal there as one which "encourages you to wallow in sheer, sybaritic pleasure".
+Back when Marina O'Loughlin was at the Guardian, she declared her meal there as one which "encourages you to wallow in sheer, sybaritic pleasure".

 More about Chez Bruce